Veitz/vChat/README.md

 ## Build instructions

 It is tested on Ubuntu 18 & 20 LTS but it should run on any platform.
-Install the packages from the `requiremets.sh` or run it via `sudo sh requirements.sh`.
+Install the packages from the `requiremets.sh` or run it via `sudo sh requirements.sh`
-You can create a fresh Key with `python3 keyfilegen.py` afterward share the Keyfile with all clients and the server.
+You can create a fresh Key with `python3 keyfilegen.py` afterward share the Keyfile with all clients and the server,
-Change your IP's in `chatconfig.ini` and run the server `python3 chatServerEncrypted.py`.
+change your IP's in `chatconfig.ini` and run the server `python3 chatServerEncrypted.py`.
 Clientconnection via `python3 chatClientEncryptet.py`.

 ## Requirements